mobius3/douml/README-windows.txt

 	b) put Qt dlls under release/ and double-click douml.exe or
 	c) put the folder that Qt is installed under your PATH variable or
 	d) figure out how to link with qt static libraries.

+It is importat that you have to run the application inside release/ for it to find the plugouts and DLLs.